stat824/stat824.github.io/content/docs/ms2/maximal.md

 {{< /callout >}}

 {{< callout >}}
-Consider the class of Lipschitz functions on the unit interval
+**Example.** Consider the class of Lipschitz functions on the unit interval

 $$
 \mathcal{F}_{L}=\{g:[0,1]\to\mathbb{R}:g(0)=0,\,|g(x)-g(y)|\leq L|x-y|\text{ for all }x,y\in[0,1]\}.